Daddoon/BlazorMobile/README.md

 The last parameter of the Init method is an optional callback to notify when the initialization is finished.

-You can then detect your current at anytime by calling:
+You can then detect your current runtime platform at anytime by calling:

 ```csharp
 Device.RuntimePlatform